Soldier Overview (LWOTC)

 The cost of recruiting new Rookies is 10 supplies in Rookie and Veteran difficulty, 15 in Commander, and 20 in Legend.
 There are 5 recruits available from the start in Rookie and Veteran difficulty, 3 in Commander, and none in Legend.
 More soldiers become available for recruit by putting rebels on Recruit jobs, which has a chance of providing soldiers to the recruit list.
 New soldiers can also be obtained from the Black Market or from mission rewards.

 Faction soldiers can only be recruited from Covert Actions, and only if there are less than 2 available (i.e. not captured, training, or otherwise unable to take on missions) soldiers of that faction.
 One random faction soldier is granted at the start of the campaign, during Gatecrasher.

 In Long War of the Chosen, experience for soldiers is primarily earned by mission completion.
 Kills and covert actions also grant XP.

 The XP awarded at the end of a mission is the number of aliens present at the start of the mission, divided equally among soldiers on the mission, with a minimum of 3 soldiers..
-Soldiers at Master Sergeant (or equivalent max rank) will have their weight when dividing reduced by a third.
+Soldiers at Master Sergeant (or equivalent max rank) will donate a third of their mission XP to the rest of the squad.
 Therefore soldiers in large squads will gain less XP than soldiers in smaller squads, as the same total XP is split among more people, but squads with one or two soldiers are treated as though they had 3 soldiers.
 The XP assigned to the unfilled spots is wasted.